zeke/devcenter-scraper/content/md/production-check.md

 If your application requires a non-relational data store, [Amazon DynamoDB](http://aws.amazon.com/dynamodb/) is another great candidate for highly available data storage.

+### High Availability

+The Premium and Enterprise tiers of Heroku Postgres databases have additional benefits for application uptime, including [High Availability](/articles/heroku-postgres-ha) with automatic failover.

 ## Visibility & monitoring

 Before improving the availability of your app, you should have excellent awareness of, and reactivity to, the state of your app.
 This can be accomplished with a variety of tools.